 “Cordless hair clippers are my favorite,” says stylist Amy Thurgood, “but length is the key if you’re using clippers with a cord.“ Thurgood completed her professional training at the Avalon School of Cosmetology in Layton, Utah, and, in terms of cord length, recommends the longer the better because a longer cord “will give you more movement and free-range.”

 Which hair clipper accessories do I need?

 Choose clippers with durable, high-quality attachments that fasten securely and can be easily changed.
-The quality of guard combs is so important that professional stylists will often invest $30 to $40 apiece to upgrade to metal guard combs instead of using the plastic guard combs that come as standard with most hair clippers.
+The quality of guard combs is so important that professional stylists will often invest a lot of money to upgrade to metal guard combs instead of using the plastic guard combs that come standard with most hair clippers.

 How to use hair clippers